treashblessing/base-mini-app-/README.md

 chain_id = 8453  # Base Mainnetydgf
 udd
 # 2. Create the raw transactionddddfuuedcggeee
-# Note: You'll need to know the current 'nonce' for your account. dggssddddif
+# Note: You'll need to know the current 'nonce' for your account. dggssddddifdd
 # In a true data-less setup, you'd track this manually.dggscf
 tx = {uu
     'nonce': 5, ss